WV Real Estate Taxes on Minerals

 Legislation is the only way to get things changed, so if you don’t agree with this new yield capitalization model, the way these notices are worded, the difficulty in getting an incorrect valuation corrected, or another problem, then you should contact your legislators in the House and the Senate.

 Discuss your problems and your frustrations.
 Ask for transparency from the WV Tax Division.
-(FYI, the WV State Tax Department recently changed its name to the WV Tax Division).
 Transparency should be a requirement to provide the actual calculation numbers and support for each mineral owner’s tax bill.

 Keep in mind, paying your mineral real estate tax bill is a deductible expense against your royalty income.
 If you need professional tax assistance and guidance, contact the Ohio Valley’s only CPA and Certified Mineral Manager.